 Computer-driven analysis has complemented biological research for a long time.
-With the beginning of sequencing and deciphering the genetic code, methods were develop that help analyze this type of data.
+With the beginning of sequencing and deciphering the genetic code, methods were developed that help analyze this data.
 The sequencing of parts of or entire genomes has for instance enabled us to establish a fine-tuned view on the evolution of species.

 In recent years, large-scale screens and next generation sequencing is generating a tremendous amount of data, which cannot be analyzed – or understood – without the help of computational techniques.
 Our lab is working in computer-assisted analysis of biological data.

 The Computational Biology group is actively involved in two main research directions: the integration of large-scale data and working with remote protein sequence similarities.

 We work on the integration of large-scale data from different sources to extract meaningful biological information.
 We use mostly NGS-data, integrating differential expression with ChIP-seq or interactome data to provide biologists with testable hypothesis for further experimental studies.
 To this end, we develop data integration methods that are easy to use for non-experts.

 To show feasibility of our methods, we have chosen the mitochondrial system, as it represents the central organelle for metabolic functions and energy production in the cell.
 It is experimentally very well characterized in terms of protein content and enzymatic pathways.
 Therefore, it enables us to look at changes in mitochondrial function in differing cellular conditions.